agiacalone/cecs-326-lab-semaphores-revamp/README.md

 Week 3-4: All of your processes should be able to access [shared memory](https://man7.org/linux/man-pages/man7/shm_overview.7.html) and interpret the data that matters to them.
 Ensure that you're using [fork](https://man7.org/linux/man-pages/man2/fork.2.html) and [exec](https://man7.org/linux/man-pages/man3/exec.3.html) properly.
 Even if all of your processes don't fully work yet, they should all be runnable, and they should exist until they are terminated.

 Week 5-6: Your `barbarian` process should be 100% functional, and your `wizard` and `rogue` processes should work at least to some degree.
 Every process should be able to receive a signal without crashing, and every process should be able to do something with shared memory when they receive a signal.
 Please also ensure that you're cleaning up after yourself by this point.
 Clean up your shared memory, terminate your processes properly, etc. A field, `running` exists in the dungeon to help with this.
-If dungeon->running == false, all processes should be terminated.
+If `dungeon->running == false`, all processes should be terminated.
 (I recommend including in all of your while loops a condition to exit if this `running` field becomes false at any point.)

 Week 7-8: Every process should be successful in running.
 If you're not getting a near 100% success rate, please see me in my office hours to try and figure out what might be going wrong.
 A failure once in a blue moon is nothing to worry about.
 Finally, your semaphores should be set up by now.